-- To advocate the place of the department in the curriculum and the benefits it will provide students once they leave school. - Ensure potentially vulnerable students can succeed through differentiation and stimulating lesson delivery. - Track and monitor data use it to inform practice. - Ensure school uniform is worn correctly. - Produce internal and external reports as necessary. - To contribute to whole school events as necessary and weekly duties. - Communicate effectively and purposefully with parents so they are well informed. - Promote positive attitudes to learning and behaviour for learning with vulnerable students. - Liaise with the SEND and EAL Departments to ensure students with unique needs are effectively catered for. - Uphold and promote the values and ethos of the school. - The post holder will be expected to run after school, each week, one voluntary 45 minute academic 'clinic' on their own subject to a group of KS4 or KS5 students as identified by the Head of Department, Deputy Head (Curriculum) or Headteacher.
-This clinic will be part of a wider, whole school, extended day. - The post holder will also contribute to the school's co-curricular programme by delivering a vocational activity for the equivalent of 30 minutes per week.
+- To advocate the place of the department in the curriculum and the benefits it will provide students once they leave school. - Ensure potentially vulnerable students can succeed through differentiation and stimulating lesson delivery. - Track and monitor data use it to inform practice. - Ensure school uniform is worn correctly. - Produce internal and external reports as necessary. - To contribute to whole school events as necessary and weekly duties. - Communicate effectively and purposefully with parents so they are well informed. - Promote positive attitudes to learning and behaviour for learning with vulnerable students. - Liaise with the SEND and EAL Departments to ensure students with unique needs are effectively catered for. - Uphold and promote the values and ethos of the school. - The post holder will be expected to run after school, each week, at least one voluntary 45 minute academic 'clinic' on their own subject to a group of KS4 or KS5 students as identified by the Head of Department, Deputy Head (Curriculum) or Headteacher.
+This clinic will be part of a wider, whole school, extended day. - The post holder will also contribute to the school's co-curricular programme by delivering a vocational activity for the equivalent of 30 minutes per week. - To reinforce consistently the school's 10 school uniform non-negotiables.